A topology-changing variational framework for the Einstein-Hilbert functional: The localized Einstein-Hilbert action

 The Einstein equations \eqref{Einstein equations} are equivalently expressed as the vanishing of the variation of the localized Einstein-Hilbert action with respect to variations of the metric that have compact support.
 Given a precompact open set $\Omega\subset M$, let

 where $g$ is a metric of signature $(r,s)$ and $g_{\mu\nu}$ is its matrix representation in local coordinates $x^\mu$, $\mu=1,\ldots,n$.
 The Lagrangian density is an invariant quantity, independent of the coordinates in which it is expressed.
 Note that the action here is not a single functional but rather a family of functionals $\Omega \mapsto S_\EH[M,-;\Omega]$ where $\Omega$ ranges over the family of precompact regions in $M$.
 We avoid formulating the action in terms of a single global integral over $M$, as this would impose the global integrability of the Lagrangian density for the action to be well-defined.
 Since the equations \eqref{Einstein equations} are local in nature, this would be an \textit{ad hoc} assumption already yielding a non-equivalent interpretation of the theory by unjustifiably forcing this restriction.
-The approach presented here is in line with the general framework of local variational principles suggested by Christodoulou \cite{christodoulou2000}; see also \cite{anderson1992,gotay2004} for additional formal developments in abstract field theory.
+The approach presented here is in line with the general framework of local variational principles suggested by Christodoulou \cite{christodoulou2000}; also many others.
 In this approach, variations are performed with support inside an arbitrary precompact open subset of spacetime, rather than globally.
 This allows the space of admissible configurations to consist of fields that are merely locally integrable, avoiding unwanted restrictions.

 The first task is to specify an appropriate domain of definition of the action, i.e. the space of admissible metrics $g$.
 In a formal functional analytic setup, it is often appropriate to work with Sobolev spaces.
 Their local version on the manifold $M$ can be defined in terms of an auxiliary smooth Riemannian metric $\hat{g}$ on $M$, in particular we declare a tensor field $T$ to belong to $W^{k,p}_\loc (M)$, $k\in\{0,1,\ldots\}$, $1\leq p < \infty$, if